Azure/portaldocs/portal-sdk/templates/portalfx-data-lifetime.md

 as efficiently as possible by design and generally any computed you create in a `map()` should be a pureComputed (as opposed to a
 `ko.reactor`).
 More info on pureComputeds is available [below](#lifetime-pureComputed).

-For this example let's say you have some data in a dad cache and for each item you want to display a row in a grid and separately display a button in a Section located below the grid.
+For this example let's say you have some data in a data cache and for each item you want to display a row in a grid and separately display a button in a Section located below the grid.
 We'll use the `mapInto()` function to map the items in the data cache into grid items and in the map function create a button and add it to the section: